aaronbi/letters/README.md

 **print**
 >keyword: day
+>
 >takes one or more args
+>
->args after the first arg can be seperated by filler This command will print out one or more words.
+>args after the first arg can be seperated by filler (print arg filler filler arg filler arg)

+This command will print out one word from each **arg**.
+The word to be printed is the nth word after the key word in the arg (default is 0 so first word after the keyword).
+The 'n' can be changed by changing the **offset**.

 #### Outro